hoangtuananh97/shareMovieServer/README.md

 ## Troubleshooting

+### Database Issues
+1. If you encounter a "database is locked" error:
+   - Ensure that you don't have multiple instances of the application trying to access the database simultaneously.
-- If you encounter database-related issues, ensure that the `shareytb.db` file has the correct permissions.
+   - Check if you have proper permissions for the `shareytb.db` file.
+   - Try deleting the existing database file and restarting the application to create a new one.

+2. If you see "SQLite objects created in a thread can only be used in that same thread" error:
+   - This is likely due to the SQLite database being accessed from multiple threads.
+Ensure that you're using the database connection within the same thread or use a thread-safe database engine.

+3. You can move using other database:
+   - MongoDB, Mysql, Postgresql,...

+### AWS S3 Upload Failures
+1. If you encounter S3 upload failures:
-- For S3 upload failures, verify your AWS credentials and bucket configurations.
+   - Double-check your AWS credentials in the `.env` file.
+   - Ensure that your AWS IAM user has the necessary permissions to upload to the specified S3 bucket.
+   - Verify that the S3 bucket name and region are correct in your configuration.

+2. For "Access Denied" errors:
+   - Check the bucket policy and ensure it allows uploads from your application.

+### WebSocket Connection Issues
-- If WebSocket connections fail, check your firewall settings and ensure the port is open.
+1. If WebSocket connections fail:
+   - Ensure that your firewall or network settings are not blocking WebSocket connections.
+   - Check if the WebSocket URL is correct and matches your server configuration.

+2. For "Connection refused" errors:
+   - Verify that the WebSocket server is running and listening on the correct port.

+### Authentication Problems
+1. If you're getting "Unauthorized" errors:
+   - Ensure that you're including the JWT token in the Authorization header of your requests.
+   - Check if the token has expired.
+You may need to refresh the token or log in again.

+2. For "Invalid token" errors:
+   - Verify that the `SECRET_KEY` in your `.env` file matches the one used to generate the token.

+### General Troubleshooting Steps
+1. Check the application logs for detailed error messages.
+2. Ensure all required environment variables are set correctly in your `.env` file.
+3. Verify that all dependencies are installed correctly by running `pip install -r requirements.txt`.
+4. If running in Docker, try rebuilding the image with `docker-compose build` and then `docker-compose up`.

-For more detailed information on the API endpoints and their usage, refer to the Swagger documentation at `/docs` when the application is running.
+5. For more detailed information on the API endpoints and their usage, refer to the Swagger documentation at `/docs` when the application is running.

 ## RUN Client and Server